All Episodes

 This is the most unbelievable election because we're 22 days out and he doesn't have to answer any of this.

-Do you know on the economy, eight years Obama-Biden, we had a 58% increase of Americans on food stamps?
+Do you know on the economy, eight years Obama Biden, we had a 58% increase of Americans on food stamps?

 58% after eight years, 13 million more Americans on food stamps, 8 million more Americans in poverty over eight years.

-Lowest labor participation rate since the 70s, almost 95 million Americans out of the labor force.
+Almost 95 million Americans out of the labor force.

-By the way, disproportionately negatively impacted African Americans, 18.5% of African Americans out of the labor force under Biden Obama.
+By the way, disproportionately, negatively impacted African Americans, 18.5% of African Americans out of the labor force under Biden-Obama.

 One in five American families didn't have a single member in the workforce.

-One in six men, 18 to 24, jail or living at home.
+One in six men, 18 to 24, jail or living at home, accumulate more debt than every other president, administration, every other administration before them combined.

-What's his what's his economic plan raising taxes?
+What's his economic plan?

 What do you think people are going to do?

-They're going to start leaving like they left California, like they're leaving California in droves.
+They're going to start leaving like they left California, like they're leaving California in droves, like they're leaving New York in droves.

 They're going to leave.